Alfred Packer

 Alfred Griner Packer (Note: The spelling of Alfred Packer's name has been the source of much confusion over the years.
 Official documents give his name as Alfred Packer.
 Packer sometimes signed his name as "Alferd", sometimes as "Alfred", and is referred to by both names.
 In many documents, he is referred to simply as A. Packer or Al Packer.
 His headstone reads Alfred Packer.)
 (January 21, 1842 – April 23, 1907), also known as the "Colorado Cannibal", was an American prospector and self-proclaimed wilderness guide who confessed to cannibalism during the winter of 1874.
-Though no clear or definitive evidence has been found to this day, and despite in-depth research about proof of his deeds, he is one of the four persons historically convicted for cannibalism in the United States.
+Though no clear or definitive evidence has yet been found, and despite in-depth research about proof of his deeds, he is one of the four persons historically convicted for cannibalism in the United States.
 After emerging as the sole survivor of a six-man party who had attempted to travel through the San Juan Mountains of the Colorado Territory, he eventually confessed to having lived off the flesh of his companions, giving more than one version of his account as to the circumstances.

 After his story was called into question, Packer escaped jail and hid from justice for nine years.
 He was eventually tried, convicted of premeditated murder, and sentenced to death.
 Packer won a retrial, and was eventually sentenced to 40 years in prison on five counts of voluntary manslaughter.
 An almost completely fictitious biopic of his exploits, The Legend of Alfred Packer, was released in 1980.
 A more comedic and heavily fabricated take on the story, titled Cannibal!
 The Musical, was released in 1993.